 Route planning can lower delivery costs

-One of the most effective ways to reduce delivery costs is to plan optimised delivery routes.
+One of the most effective ways to reduce delivery costs is to plan optimized delivery routes.
 Everyone understands that driving extra miles costs money and delays delivery times.
 We recommend that you use a routing solution to ensure that your drivers take the most efficient route between multiple stops, saving your company both fuel and time.

 Routing algorithms are capable of performing complex mathematics that are difficult for humans to compute.
-Routing algorithms, for example, can factor in various work constraints such as delivery-time windows, delivery truck capacity, and even driver speeds to create a route solution that minimises driving time and fuel consumption.
+Routing algorithms, for example, can factor in various work constraints such as delivery-time windows, delivery truck capacity, and even driver speeds to create a route solution that minimizes driving time and fuel consumption.